 - Embedding of OpenType fonts

-- Click “Choose File” to select a PDF file to upload.
+- Click "Choose File" to select a PDF file to upload.
 You can also drag and drop the PDF file.
-Uploading a file from the Internet (Enter URL) or cloud storage services (Google Drive, Dropbox) is also possible.
+Uploading a file from the Internet (Enter URL) or from cloud storage services (Google Drive, Dropbox) is also possible.

-- Choose the PDF/A format you would like to convert to: PDF/A-1b, PDF/A-2b or PDF/A-3b.
+- Choose the PDF/A format you would like to convert to: PDF/A-1b, PDF/A-2b, or PDF/A-3b.

-- Click on Start to begin the conversion process.
+- Click Start to begin the conversion.

 - Download your new PDF/A file.